 The Kakadu to the Kimberley was a route we drove in four wheel drive vehicles and camper vans a number of times writing and updating guidebooks for Lonely Planet, Dorling Kinderley and Rough Guides.
 And we’d do it again in a heartbeat.

-While you could hire a 4WD camper van from a rental company such as Britz and drive yourself (and if you do, this is our advice), we highly recommend that if you haven’t driven 4WDs or you haven’t driven the rough and tumble corrugated red-dirt tracks of the Australian outback before, you opt for an escorted 4WD tour with regional specialists, such as Charter North 4WD Safaris, who we consulted for local tips, below.
+You could rent a 4WD or hire a campervan or motorhome (and if you do, see our advice for road trips in Australia), however, if you don’t have experience driving Australia’s corrugated red-dirt tracks, consider opting for an escorted 4WD tour with regional specialists, such as Charter North 4WD Safaris, who we consulted for local tips, below.

 These were the highlights for us of the ruggedly beautiful country from Kakadu to the Kimberley.